 French Toast Chicken Sandwich: 1 cup finely diced cooked chicken, 2 T. chopped onions, 1/4 cup finely diced celery (I omit), 1/2 t. prepared mustard, 1/4 cup mayo, 1/2 t. salt, dash pepper, 8 slices buttered bread (outside), 3 eggs, 6 T. milk.
 Combine chicken, onion, celery, mayo, and seasonings.
 Spread bread with filling.
 Top with slice of bread.
 Beat eggs and milk.
 Dip sandwiches in mixture and fry in butter until golden brown.
 Yeilds 4 sandwiches.
 I've also buttered bread on outside of sandwiches and toasted in electric sandwich maker.

 I often make fast chicken noodle soup with canned chicken.
 I heat canned chicken, packaged broth, and frozen mixed vegetables to a boil, add noodles until cooked.
-It takes perhaps 10 minutes to make and is great on a cold day or when sick.

 Make a medium white sauce, add the chicken and add some peas or whatever veggies you might have leftover.
 Heat and serve over toast, rice or potatoes.